C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 > **Learning Objectives for Section 3:**
 > Engage with the materiality, technicality, and embedded cultural references of code in aims of historical analysis

 On 20 July 1969, Apollo 11 achieved what no human space mission had accomplished before: landing astronauts on the surface of the Moon.
 The moment when Neil Armstrong and Buzz Aldrin became the first humans to set foot on another world depended critically on software developed at MIT's Instrumentation Laboratory.
 The Apollo Guidance Computer (AGC) was not merely auxiliary equipment; it was essential to the mission's success, autonomously navigating the spacecraft, managing critical flight systems, and famously recovering from overload alarms during the final minutes of descent.
-The AGC software represented one of the most complex programming projects of its era—and one whose survival was far from guaranteed.
+During the Apollo 11 lunar descent, the AGC triggered 1202 and 1201 alarms warning of computer overload — yet the mission continued safely.
+This was possible because Margaret Hamilton's team had designed the software to prioritise essential tasks and recover gracefully from errors, a then-innovative approach that proved critical in those final minutes before landing.
+The AGC software represented one of the most complex programming projects of its era — and one whose survival was far from guaranteed.
 This case study examines how that code became accessible to historians today, and what a critical approach to the artifact can reveal.

 ![The Apollo Guidance Computer (AGC) hardware module](/assets/images/code-as-heritage/Apollo_Guidance_Computer_AGC.jpg "Apollo Guidance Computer")

-**Figure 5:** The Apollo Guidance Computer (AGC), the hardware on which the code examined in this case study ran.
-During the Apollo 11 lunar descent, the AGC triggered 1202 and 1201 alarms warning of computer overload—yet the mission continued safely.
-This was possible because Margaret Hamilton's team had designed the software to prioritise essential tasks and recover gracefully from errors, a then-innovative approach that proved critical in those final minutes before landing. *Credit: Rama, [CC BY-SA 2.0 FR](https://creativecommons.org/licenses/by-sa/2.0/fr/deed.en), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Apollo_Guidance_Computer_(AGC).jpg)*
+**Figure 5:** The Apollo Guidance Computer (AGC), 1969. *Credit: Rama, [CC BY-SA 2.0 FR](https://creativecommons.org/licenses/by-sa/2.0/fr/deed.en), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Apollo_Guidance_Computer_(AGC).jpg)*

-In assignment 2, we introduced analytical questions for approaching code as historical evidence—questions about provenance, authenticity, context, and cultural markers.
-The Apollo code provides an opportunity to apply these questions to a concrete artifact.
-We begin with the original form in which much of this code survived: paper.
+In section 2, we introduced analytical questions for approaching code as historical evidence — questions about provenance, authenticity, context, and cultural markers.
+The Apollo code provides an opportunity to apply these questions to a concrete artifact across three dimensions: its survival as a paper artifact, the hidden histories it conceals, and its journey from paper to digital.

-#### The Original Artifact: Reading the Paper Listing
+### 3.a The Original Artifact: Reading the Paper Listing

+The preservation of Apollo's source code represents a rare exception in software history.
+Software from the 1960s presents particular challenges: very little has survived, and what has often did so by accident.
+The Apollo Guidance Computer software survived because paper listings ended up in institutional collections, primarily the MIT Museum, and because dedicated individuals later undertook the labour of digitisation and transcription.
+Yet even when code survives, it doesn't carry everything with it — the paper listings document technical decisions but not the conditions under which they were made, the labour that produced them, or the institutional dynamics that shaped the project.

 ![Original source code page 731 of Luminary 099 from Apollo 11, showing the beginning of the BURN_BABY_BURN master ignition routine](/assets/images/code-as-heritage/apollo-11-luminary-099-page-731.jpg "Page 731 of Luminary 099: BURN_BABY_BURN--MASTER_IGNITION_ROUTINE")

-**Figure 6:** Original scanned page 731 from the Luminary 099 source code listing for Apollo 11's Lunar Module Guidance Computer, showing the beginning of the BURN_BABY_BURN--MASTER_IGNITION_ROUTINE.
-This hardcopy listing, digitised from the MIT Museum archives, represents one of the most important preserved examples of space program source code. *Source: [ibiblio.org Apollo Archive](http://www.ibiblio.org/apollo/ScansForConversion/Luminary099/), digitised from MIT Museum collections*
+**Figure 6:** Page 731 of the Luminary 099 source code listing for Apollo 11's Lunar Module Guidance Computer, 14 July 1969. *Source: [ibiblio.org Apollo Archive](http://www.ibiblio.org/apollo/ScansForConversion/Luminary099/), digitised from MIT Museum collections.*

 This is a page from the printed source code listing for the Apollo 11 Lunar Module software.
 Before examining the digitised version, consider what the original paper artifact reveals: